 - Loss of social experiences such as missing vacations or special events.

 - Property damages.

 - Emotional damages.
 This is where feelings of stress, frustration, depression, worry, embarrassment, anger, etc. will be compensated for.

 - Loss of work.

-It is fairly easy to determine monetary compensation.
-This is because the victim can keep record of medical bills, loss of income, etc. But, it’s hard to put a price on the pain and suffering experienced by a victim of personal injury.
-To try to solve this problem, insurance companies created a formula for determining compensation.
+It is fairly easy to determine monetary compensation, so long as the victim keeps record of medical bills, loss of income, etc. However, it’s hard to put a price on the pain and suffering experienced by a victim of personal injury.
+To try to solve this problem, insurance companies have created a formula for determining compensation.

 In this formula, the company first adds up the monetary expenses lost or paid.
-This is the base figure.
-Then, the insurance adjuster adds in damages related to suffering and loss of opportunities.
-If the injuries involved in the case are minor, the base number will get multiplied by 1.5 or two.
-But if the injuries are severe, or if they last for a long time, the base number can get multiplied by up to five.
-During negotiation, you receive a quote for this number.
+This is considered the base figure.
+Then, the insurance adjuster adds in general damages related to suffering and loss of opportunities.
+If the injuries involved in the case are minor, the base number will be multiplied by 1.5-2.
+But if the injuries are severe, or if they last for a long time, the base number can be multiplied by up to 5.
+During negotiation, this is the number that your family will be quoted.

 If you were partially at fault for the accident that caused your injuries, even by just a small percentage, the compensation will be reduced – not drastically, but a bit.
 If it is found that you were a little bit at fault for the accident, the initial compensation quote might decrease by a little bit.